 Everyone asks the Sun for a warm summer and rain:

-Give us, Sun, a good, grain-growing summer,
+Give us, Sun, a good, grain-producing summer,

 Rain, rain, give me thicker bread!

-Ugly, turnip, not thick, not rare - with a mouse tail, a cockroach nose!
+The turnip is ugly, not thick, not rare - with a mouse tail, a cockroach nose!

-Children called summer:
+The children called for summer:

-The little bird sang, summer called out, ay!
+The little bird sang, called summer, oh!

-Oh, early, early, the sky brightened up!
+Oh, early, early, the sky has brightened!

 Oh, summer, summer, get out from under the cage!